 Each team has the ability to stock pile as many players as they need on their regular season roster.
 A player must have played a total of 1 regular season game to qualify for participation in the league playoffs.
-A game played will consist of a minimum 7 innings played.
+A game played will consist of a minimum 1 inning played.

-A player is eligible to participate in an official league sanctioned game on the dates of his or her 16th birthday with parental consent.
-The league uses the season’s opening day date as the cut-off date.
+A player is eligible to participate in an official league sanctioned game on the dates of his or her 16th birthday, with parental consent.
+League teams can select a 15 year old who plays in the Senior Little League as an affiliate player, with parental consent.
 A parental consent document must be signed for players under the age of 18.
 Download a copy of the Minor Waiver Release form here.